hacs/documentation/source/docs/use/repositories/dashboard.md

 - Add [custom repositories](/docs/faq/custom_repositories.md).
 - Dismiss all new repositories (if you have any).
 - Show information about your HACS installation.

+## Dismissing new repositories

+Any addition to HACS that you have not yet seen will show status **New**.
+If you are sorting by status, they will show on top by default.
+If you want, you can dismiss these, so that they are no longer shown as **new**.
+This is similar to marking mails as *read* in your inbox.